norskeld/nrsk.dev/src/content/notes/checking-for-never.md

 ---
 title: Checking for `never`
-description: Tricks for working with `never` type in TypeScript.
+description: How to check for `never` type in TypeScript.
 createdAt: 2023-01-22
 updatedAt: 2023-01-22
 tags: